-Stress Event Interpretation R1.
-Severe decline in equity prices The stress test is a decrease of 40% of the value of equities in a portfolio.
+Stress Event Interpretation

+R1.
+Severe decline in equity prices

+The stress test is a decrease of 40% of the value of equities in a portfolio.
 This stress scenario is consistent with the Black Monday crash of 1987.
 If there are hedging instruments for equity exposures, their hedging result should be recorded separately.
 If hedging is done through replication strategies or continuous rollover of assets, this should be mentioned in the stress test result.
 Short positions are considered hedging positions.
 Material equity derivative positions should also be included in the test.

 R2.
+Alternative investments and real estate

-Alternative Investments and Real Estate This stress is related to investment holdings in hedge funds, ILSs, real estate, private placements, venture capital and other types of securities that cannot be characterised as equity, bonds, cash, foreign exchange and mutual funds in typical asset categories or participations to other corporations excluding venture capital.
-Usual characteristics of these assets are the low correlation with financial markets and the low or lower liquidity compared with typical financial assets.
+This stress is related to investment holdings in hedge funds, insurance-linked securities, real estate, private placements, venture capital and other types of securities that cannot be characterised as equity, bonds, cash, foreign exchange and mutual funds in typical asset categories or participations to other corporations excluding venture capital.
+The usual characteristics of these assets are the low correlation with financial markets and the low or lower liquidity compared with typical financial assets.
 Such assets should be decreased in value by 40%.
-For assets such as hedge funds with lockup periods, venture capital and real estate in illiquid markets, the (re)insurer should report whether sudden decreases in their value could entail inability for rapid sale and whether this effect has material consequences.
-Level 3 Assets A shock of a 40.0% reduction in the value of level 3 assets should be performed.
-If level three assets can be found in alternative investments and real estate, equities or other categories, then those assets have to be reported and stressed separately.
-R3.
-This stress refers to an extreme movement upwards of the U.S. yield curve.
-The (re)insurer will use the
+For assets such as hedge funds with lockup periods, venture capital and real estate in illiquid markets, the (re)insurer should report whether sudden decreases in their value could entail the inability for rapid sale and whether this effect has material consequences.

+Level Three Assets A shock of a 40.0% reduction in the value of level three assets should be performed.
+If level three assets can be found in alternative investments and real estate, equities or other categories, then those assets must be reported and stressed separately.

+R3. yield curve widening

-Extreme US following risk-free yield curve for valuations of assets and liabilities.
-Corporates should be revalued as Yield Curve well assuming constant credit spreads.
-For assets and liabilities with durations longer than 30 years, Widening assume a constant rate of 5.0% from year 31.
+This stress refers to an extreme movement upwards of the United States (US) yield curve.
+The (re)insurer Extreme US will use the following risk-free yield curve for valuations of assets and liabilities.
+Corporates should be revalued as well, assuming constant credit spreads.
+For assets and liabilities with durations longer than 30 years, assume a constant rate of 4.0% from year 31.

-Table 1 - Yield Curve (In Percent)
+Tabl le 1 - Yiel d Curve (i in per cent :)

 Year 1 2 3 4 5 6 7 8 9 10

-2.1099 2.14 2.29 2.36 2.51 2.60 2.66 2.70 2.71 2.73
+1.40 1.52 1.73 1.90 2.08 2.25 2.39 2.48 2.54 2.57

 Year 11 12 13 14 15 16 17 18 19 20

-2.74 2.77 2.80 2.82 2.85 2.87 2.89 2.91 2.94 2.97
+2.61 2.63 2.65 2.68 2.71 2.73 2.76 2.78 2.80 2.82

 Year 21 22 23 24 25 26 27 28 29 30

-3.012 3.04 3.07 3.10 3.12 3.15 3.17 3.22 3.24 3.30
+2.84 2.87 2.88 2.91 2.93 2.96 2.99 3.04 3.05 3.10